tu-studio/wonder/docs/Manual/CWonder.md

 ### System service

-A debian init script is placed in the /etc/init.d folder.
-This init script can be used to start and stop cwonder on a debian machine.
-It will not work for another distribution (except debian alikes like ubuntu).
-Since cwonder gets the time information from jfwonder this jack application needs to be started as well. jfwonder can run on a different machine that is why we did not include the start and stop in the init script of cwonder and therefore provided jfwonder with it's own debian init script.
-Both applications run daemonized in the background.
-The following commands can be used to control cwonder.
-You must be superuser to run the script.

-- /etc/init.d/cwonder-daemon start
-- /etc/init.d/cwonder-daemon stop
-- /etc/init.d/cwonder-daemon restart
-- /etc/init.d/cwonder-daemon status

-You can configure the script by editing the source defaults file which is /etc/default/cwonder-daemon.
-Even so the init script is run as root, the script changes to the USER before starting the process.
-The variable is also used to determine the name of the pid files which are saved in /tmp/wonder.
-This enables to run several instances at the same time.
-If the you check the status of cwonder and jfwonder and find out that they are not running you can find out what is going on by having a look in the log files.
-Cwonder uses syslog to do logging and the messages are placed in /var/log/wonder.log.
-To have a look at the log messages you may want to use one of the following commands.

-- cat /var/log/wonder.log
-- tail /var/log/wonder.log
-- watch tail -n 23 /var/log/wonder.log

 Here is a step through a startup case on a single machine:

 - start the jack server